idefix-code/idefix/doc/source/programmingguide.rst

 useful to have access to the informations about the grid, such as the grid coordinates, cell volume, etc. Because Idefix uses MPI domain decomposition, the grid is accessible in two classes.
-The *full* grid (i.e the full physical problem, omitting any domain decomposition) is stored in the :ref:`gridClass`, while the local domain subdomain that belongs to each processor is stored in the :ref:`datablockClass` class.
+The *full* grid (i.e the full physical problem, omitting any domain decomposition) is stored in the :ref:`gridClass`, while the local MPI subdomain that belongs to each processor is stored in the :ref:`datablockClass` class.

-The indices which are defined and used throughout the code in each of these classes are presented in the scheme below.
+The indices which are defined and used throughout the code in each of these classes are presented in the scheme below (the numbers in parenthesis are the value of each variable in this particular example).

 .. image:: images/grid.png
-  :width: 1000
   :alt: Idefix grid schematics

 .. _classes: